 An Oregon native, Adam moved to Central Oregon in 1998.
 Although an avid mountain biker, hiker and mushroom hunter during the snow-free months, he’s more at home on his snowmobile or quiver of skis.
 His passion for snow science and snow safety led him to his AAA Level 1 certification (Planning an AIARE Level 2 in 2015) and his involvement with COAA.
 Adam lives in Bend with his wife and two snow-pups and works for a local pharmaceutical research company.

 Kevin is an Engineering Professor at Central Oregon Community College and has been an avid backcountry skier and climber for the past 15 years.
 He grew up in Montana, attended college at Montana State University in Bozeman, and has called Bend home for the past 12 years.
 He is passionate about snow science and loves to share this passion with COCC students and with the Central Oregon outdoor community.
-Kevin is AIARE Level 2 trained and will be working on his Level 3 during the 14/15 season.
+Kevin is AAI Level 3 trained.

 Tim Peterson is originally from New England, where his earliest exposure to snow included countless days shoveling his family’s driveway and begging his father for a snow blower.
 Tim moved to Bend in 2002 and quickly discovered the bliss of backcountry snow riding.
 Tim completed a Master of Arts in Adventure Education from Prescott College and currently serves as coordinator of the Outdoor Leadership Program at Central Oregon Community College.
 In 2007, Tim completed the American Avalanche Association’s Professional Avalanche Worker School (now called AvPro).
 He has been teaching avalanche courses for COCC since 2006.
 Tim’s passion is education and facilitating the learning of others.
 Currently his time riding snow is divided between the backcountry and the resort, where he skis with his wife and young sons.